 Another study found that spoon nails occurred in 32 percent of children who lived in a rural area, compared with 17 percent of urban children.
 The authors concluded that the rural children likely had more trauma to their feet because they walked barefoot and frequently had their feet in water.

-Hairdressers may also have a risk of spoon nails caused by the petroleum-based products that they use for hair weaves and hair removal.
+Hairdressers may also have a of spoon nails caused by the petroleum-based products that they use for hair weaves and hair removal.

 You may be able to identify spoon nails because of their appearance, but you should see a doctor to determine the cause and a proper treatment.